Boeing 747-400: Retirement and economic value

 For example, Delta Air Lines reduced the number of flights it operated from the United States to Narita International Airport that were intended to transfer passengers to other destinations in Asia, switching to twin-engine widebody aircraft operating from an expanded hub at Seattle-Tacoma International Airport.
 Total capacity was cut, but load factors improved.
 In April 2015, Delta announced it would accelerate the retirement of its 747-400s and replace them either with Airbus A330 or Airbus A350 aircraft (both of which are twinjets).
 Delta could not keep the 747s full without deeply discounting ticket prices; the discounts and increased maintenance required of a four-engine aircraft led to a drag on profits.

 Since the cost of replacing a 747-400 is high (an airline must purchase or lease another wide-body), some operators choose to fly the 747-400 to the conclusion of its accepted useful life and then scrap it.
 The current parts resale value for this aircraft has been reduced to its engines.
 When a 26-year-old 747-400 owned by Delta flew through a violent hailstorm, the company indicated it was likely the aircraft would be scrapped.
 George Dimitroff, head of valuations for FlightGlobal, estimated the aircraft's value before the incident at about $8 million.
 He noted that this was not the same as its insured value.
 As discussed in the section on 747-400 converted freighters, there is no longer a viable economic model for converting retired passenger 747-400 aircraft into dedicated freighters, so most retired passenger aircraft will likely be scrapped.

-Several airlines have retired their 747-400s from the trans-pacific market since early 2010s.
-Remaining operators in 2014 included EVA Air, Qantas, Virgin Atlantic, British Airways and United Airlines.
+Several airlines have retired their 747-400s from the trans-Pacific market since the early 2010s.
+Remaining operators in 2014 included EVA Air, Qantas, Virgin Atlantic, British Airways, and United Airlines.
 United's deployment of them also reflected a change in emphasis from Asian hubs to domestic hubs.
 On January 11, 2017, United announced it would begin phasing out its 747-400s and made its last 747 flight on November 7 that year.
 Delta Air Lines was the last US airline to operate the Boeing 747, retiring the last of the 747-400 fleet it inherited from Northwest Airlines in December 2017.